vijay-mygit/ETL-Project/README.md

 Extract Data:
 The data was obtained from 3 different sources
-1. Oscars data from Kaggle in the form of csv. - link
+1. Oscars data from Kaggle in the form of csv. - https://www.kaggle.com/fmejia21/demographics-of-academy-awards-oscars-winners
-2. Country iso code data from Wikipedia page through web scraping as a Pandas Dataframe - link
+2. Country iso code data from Wikipedia page through web scraping as a Pandas Dataframe - https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
-3. Country economic details data was extracted from the world bank data API as a Json object in Pandas. - link
+3. Country economic details data was extracted from the world bank data API as a Json object in Pandas. - https://datahelpdesk.worldbank.org/knowledgebase/articles/898590-country-api-queries

 Transform Data:
 1. Oscar Data from Kaggle.
 The following transformations were conducted on the data obtained from the above sources.